Top Wing

+Premise

 Taking place on Big Swirl Island, an island inhabited by birds and other animals, Top Wing follows four eager young birds—Swift, Brody, Penny, and Rod—who work together at Top Wing Academy as new cadets to earn their wings by helping their community.
-With the help of mentor Speedy, the cadets take on different missions for their rescue skills and also help those in need, all while learning important lessons.
+With the help of their mentor Speedy, the cadets take on different missions for their rescue skills and also help those in need, all while learning important lessons.